-At the beginning of the 17th century, baroque elements were added, mainly in the side chapels of the monastery church.
-In the 18th century the monastery complex gradually fell into disrepair, and in 1864 the monastery was dissolved.
+At the beginning of the 17th century, Baroque elements were added, mainly in the side chapels of the monastery church.
+In the 18th century, the complex began to gradually fall into ruin, and in 1864 the monastery was dissolved.
 After 1884, the magistrate of Sandomierz demolished most of the deserted buildings, leaving the eastern wing and part of the western one.
 The cloisters were also demolished, with the exception of a short section at the east wing.
-After a fire in 1905, which consumed the main altar and part of the chancel, a thorough reconstruction of the church was carried out, during which romanesque structures were restored.
-The church was damaged during the Second World War, another restaurant was not present until the turn of the 80s and 90s.
+After a fire in 1905, which consumed the main altar and part of the chancel, the church underwent a thorough renovation, during which the Romanesque character of the building was restored.
+The church was damaged during World War II, another restoration took place only at the turn of the 1980s and 1990s.

 Church of St. James and the Dominican monastery are one of the oldest brick churches in Poland and one of the most valuable national monuments.
-Attention is drawn primarily to the magnificent, romanesque, north portal, while its rich decoration program is a unique phenomenon in Poland.
-Belfry has one of the oldest bells in Poland: the smaller of 1314 and the larger of 1389, while in the chancel is the wooden tomb of Adelaide, according to the tradition the founder of the pre-dominican church.
+Attention is drawn primarily to the magnificent, Romanesque, north portal, while its rich decoration program is a unique phenomenon in Poland.
+Belfry has one of the oldest bells in Poland: the smaller of 1314 and the larger of 1389, while in the chancel is the wooden tomb of Adelaide, according to the tradition the founder of the pre-Dominican church.
 The church still has sacred functions, and the Dominicans returned to the monastery after a long break in 2001.
 The eastern wing rebuilt in the early modern period (without the southern bay) has survived.
 Also a fragment of the former west wing has survived, transformed in the 17th century into the chapel of St. Jack.

 Kunkel R., Późnoromańskie klasztory zakonu braci mniejszych i braci kaznodziejów w Małopolsce [w:] Architektura romańska w Polsce.
 Nowe odkrycia i interpretacje, red.
 T.Janiak, Gniezno 2009.

 Świechowski Z., Sztuka romańska w Polsce, Warszawa 1990.